Disease/Disorder

 Epidemiology including risk factors and primary prevention

-Osteoporosis is a major complication of CNS injury.
-In the US, there are at least 1.5 million osteoporosis-related fractures each year.2 Following CNS injury, immobility is the greatest contributing factor to the development of osteoporosis.3 Other risk factors include mechanical unloading and longer duration since injury.
-Commonly used medications, including heparin, warfarin, glucocorticoids, and anticonvulsants, may also contribute.2
+Following CNS injury immobility is the greatest contributing factor to the development of osteoporosis.3 Other contributing factors include mechanical unloading and longer duration of immobilization since time of initial injury.
+Medications such as heparin, warfarin, glucocorticoids and anticonvulsants may also contribute to the development of osteoporosis.3

 Patho-anatomy/physiology